ilyes-ced/graphNote/README.md

 # Road to production ready

 - [ ] make Todo widget more usable
-  - [ ] reorder items
+  - [x] reorder items
   - [ ] enter to create new item
   - [ ] backspace to delete item
   - [ ] tab to add indent to item
   - [ ] multi line paste create an item for each line
 - [ ] polish the drag and drop from the sidebar
-- [ ] fix the viewport:
+- [x] fix the viewport:
-  - [ ] scroll right and bottom
+  - [x] scroll right and bottom
-  - [ ] placing item outside tyo the right or left extends the canvas
+  - [x] placing item outside tyo the right or left extends the canvas
+- [ ] fix the selection on NoteType

 # Polishing